 - Check that there is no free play in the front brake lever.
-If there is free play, have a Yamaha dealer check the brake system. - Check for correct free play in the rear brake lever.
+If there is free play, have a Yamaha dealer check the brake system. - Check for correct free play in the rear brake lever and brake pedal.
 If the free play is incorrect, adjust it.
-(See page 8-42.) - Check for correct brake pedal height.
-If the pedal height is incorrect, have a Yamaha dealer adjust it. - Check the operation of the brake levers and pedal.
-They should move smoothly and there should be a firm feeling when the brakes are applied.
-If not, have a Yamaha dealer check the brake system.
+(See page 8-32.) - Check operation of the levers and pedal.
+They should move smoothly and there should be a firm feeling when the brake is applied.
+If not, have a Yamaha dealer check them.

-Brake fluid level
+Brake fluid level (front brake)

 Check the brake fluid level.
 Add fluid if necessary.
-(See page 8-40.)
+(See page 8-30.)